redhat-developer/gitops-console-plugin/README.md

 #### Running start-console with Apple silicon and podman

 If you are using podman on a Mac with Apple silicon, `yarn run start-console` might fail since it runs an amd64 image.
-You can workaround the problem with [qemu-user-static](https://github.com/multiarch/qemu-user-static) by running these commands:
+You can work around the problem with [qemu-user-static](https://github.com/multiarch/qemu-user-static) by running these commands: